 Undergraduates who do not wish to major in NES but nonetheless would like to combine the study of the modern and contemporary Near East with a social science or other discipline have the option to enroll in the Program in Near Eastern Studies for an NEP Certificate.

 Students interested in majoring in the department should begin study of a Near Eastern language as soon as possible, but in any case no later than their junior year.
 Some students pursue intensive summer study in language programs abroad or in the United States either before or after their junior year in order to complete the language requirement by the end of the senior year.
 Concentrators frequently choose to study abroad in the Middle East as part of their program of study.
 For information about summer Arabic study, click here.

 Because of the comprehensive nature of its offerings, the Department of Near Eastern Studies is able to accommodate the needs of students who come to us with prior exposure to a Near Eastern language.
-The department supports links to other departments such as comparative literature, history, anthropology, political science, and the Woodrow Wilson School.
+The department supports links to other departments such as comparative literature, history, anthropology, political science, and the Princeton School of Public and International Affairs.